-

 Your Label

 Most paddlers bump into submerged rocks, logs or even other canoes.
-Walter Abbott reports that he and his paddling partner bumped into a different sort of obstacle during the 1972 race: the rotting carcass of a dead cow tangled up in a strainer on the stream somewhere in the vicinity of the Bullseye Bridge.
+Walter Abbott reported that he and his paddling partner bumped into a different sort of obstacle during the 1972 race: the rotting carcass of a dead cow tangled up in a strainer on the stream somewhere in the vicinity of the Bullseye Bridge.
 "It was there pretty near all spring."
-(So where were the actual river vultures?) -
+(Editor's question: So where were the actual river vultures in this scenario?) -

 April 20 1974